Tia Mowry Reveals Whether She'd Join Real Housewives of Atlanta After Working With Kenya Moore

 by Alyssa Ray | Thu., Feb.
 27, 2020 12:35 PM

-Could Kenya Moore get Tia Mowry to twirl over to Real Housewives of Atlanta?
+Could Kenya Moore get Tia Mowry-Hardrict to twirl over to Real Housewives of Atlanta?

 The answer: a big N-O.